 - 2 credits in Career Development Workshops

-At the end of your sophomore year, you are able to select one of our six majors (History, Theology, Philosophy, Classics, English Language & Literature, or Political Science).
-Additionally, you can minor or double major in any of these same subjects, and can minor also in Math, Economics, and Liturgical Music.
+At the end of your sophomore year, you are able to select one of our seven majors (History, Theology, Philosophy, Classics, English Language & Literature, Mathematics, or Political Science).
+Additionally, you can minor or double major in any of these same subjects, and can minor also in Physics, Economics, and Liturgical Music.

 Once a student has completed the core curriculum, they can then focus more on their major and take classes in their area of study.

 Christendom offers a number of internship opportunities for students on campus, but we also do what we can to help our students find internships in the Washington, DC, area and elsewhere during the school year or during the summer.